 The Reason Why UTIs Tend to Recur

 It isn’t fully known why some people are more apt to get UTIs than others.
 There are several theories, one being genetics.
-Some doctors believe certain genetic subtypes are more prone to UTIs than others.
-Meaning if your mom or sister gets recurring UTIs, you likely have a genetic predisposition to UTIs as well.
+Some doctors believe certain genetic subtypes are more prone to UTIs than others, meaning if your mom or sister gets recurring UTIs, you likely have a genetic predisposition to UTIs as well.

 Why Is It Important to Wipe from Front to Back After Using the Bathroom?